Disney to cut 7,000 jobs in Iger's company 'transformation'

 Iger also announced Wednesday that he intends to ask the board to approve the reinstatement of a “modest” dividend by the end of this year.
 The company suspended its dividend in the spring of 2020, in the early days of the pandemic.

-Shares in Disney, which is based in Burbank, California, rose 6% in after-hours trading.
+Shares in Disney, which is based in Burbank, California, rose almost 6% in after-hours trading.

 This story has been updated to show that Disney earned $1.28 billion in the quarter, not $1.28 million.